2025 North Carolina Courage season

-The 2025 North Carolina Courage season is the team's ninth season as a professional women's soccer team.
+The 2025 North Carolina Courage season was the team's ninth season as a professional women's soccer team.
 The Courage played in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.
-They reached the mid-season break just outside of a playoff spot, in ninth place - tied on points with eighth-place Gotham FC with 18, but losing the first tiebreaker, goal differential, with a -2 GD compared to Gotham's +5 GD.
+They reached the mid-season break just outside of a playoff spot in ninth place, tied on points with eighth-place Gotham FC with 18, but losing the first tiebreaker, goal differential, with a -2 GD compared to Gotham's +5 GD.
 They finished the season one point out of the playoffs in ninth place.

 Background

 In the 2024 National Women's Soccer League season, the Courage were never outside of a playoff spot during the season, eventually settling into 5th place for the final 10 weeks of the regular season, before falling to 4th-seeded Kansas City Current in the first round of the playoffs.
 The Courage also advanced to the knockout rounds of the NWSL x Liga MX Femenil Summer Cup.